VincentBernet/VincentBernet/README.md

 ## I'm a Software Engineer Student !
 - ✍ You can find my **projects** [here]
 - 📈 I’m currently working on my own **portfollio**
-- 🌱 Learning Vue.js to build it
+- 🌱 Currently seeking for an intership in september 2021
 - 💬 Ask me about ... anything, i'm broad-minded
 - 💜 Passionate about **Esport**, **Philosphy** and **Web Development**
 - ⚡ Fun fact : We won university's french national championship of **League of Legends** in 2019